AshridgeTechnologies/elemento/design/Running apps via service workers.md

 - In preview expect the app files to change all the time
 - OPFS is fast and no limit on space
 - Already have code to run from OPFS and write updates to multiple places
+- Editor Runner app updating code is complex and prematurely optimised

 Possibilities
 -------------